-Cover Where am I covered for treatment?
-Active treatment of cancer at any hospital listed in the Saga Countrywide Hospital List or, if you have chosen Fixed Fast Track, a hospital we have chosen with you. × Charges made for the treatment of cancer at any hospital not listed in the Saga Countrywide Hospital List or, if you have chosen Fixed Fast Track, a hospital we have not chosen with you.
+Summary of cover for curicer Cover Where am I covered for treatment?
+Active treatment of cancer at any hospital listed in the Saga Countrywide Hospital List or, if you have chosen Fixed Fast Track, a hospital we have chosen with you.
+X Charges made for the treatment of cancer at any hospital not listed in the Saga Countrywide Hospital List or, if you have chosen Fixed Fast Track, a hospital we have not chosen with you.
 Home nursing received at home in the circumstances shown in the benefits table .
 Chemotherapy by intravenous drip at home.
 Please refer to 'Your cover for cancer treatment' on page 20 for more information. × Treatment received at a hospice.
 What cover do I have for diagnostic tests/ procedures?
-Consultations with a specialist treating your cancer , diagnostic tests ordered by a GP or a specialist treating your cancer , CT, MRI and PET scans ordered by a specialist treating your cancer and surgical procedures .
-If any of these take place before a diagnosis of cancer , the costs will be subject to any out-patient benefit limits. × Genetic screening required to establish a genetic pre-disposition to certain forms of cancer .
-What cover do I have for surgical Surgical procedures for the treatment or diagnosis of cancer , as shown on page 17, when that treatment has been established as being effective. treatment?
-Saga HealthPlan Saver Plus 4 and Saga HealthPlan Saver Plus 6 At the time of going to print the NHS was commonly providing treatment of cancer within four/six weeks and therefore it is unlikely that there will be cover on these policies for such surgical treatment .
+Consultations with a specialist treating your cancer , diagnostic tests ordered by a GP or ordered or performed by a specialist treating your cancer , CT, MRI and PET scans ordered by a specialist treating your cancer and surgical procedures .
+If any of these take place before a diagnosis of cancer , the costs will be subject to any out-patient benefit limits.
+X Genetic screening required to establish a genetic pre-disposition to certain forms of cancer .
+For more information on genetic testing, please see section 6.
+What cover do I have for surgical treatment?
+Surgical procedures for the treatment or diagnosis of cancer, as shown in section 6 'Your cover for certain types of treatment', when that treatment is conventional treatment.
+For more information on conventional treatment and unproven treatment, please see section 6.
+Saga HealthPlan Saver Plus 4 and Saga HealthPlan Saver Plus 6 At the time of going to print the NHS was commonly providing surgical treatment of cancer within 31 days and therefore it is unlikely that there will be cover on these policies for such surgical treatment .
 Am I covered for preventive treatment?
 8 Preventive treatment, for example: Screening undertaken as a preventive measure where there are no symptoms of cancer.
-For example, if you receive genetic screening, the result of which shows a genetic predisposition to breast cancer, you would not be covered for the screening or a prophylactic mastectomy to prevent the development of breast cancer in the future.
+For example, if you receive genetic screening to see if you have a genetic predisposition to breast cancer, you would not be covered for the screening or a prophylactic mastectomy to prevent the development of breast cancer in the future.
 Vaccines to prevent the development or recurrence of cancer, for example vaccinations for the prevention of cervical cancer.